-The Governance and Nominating Committee, which is composed entirely of independent directors, is responsible for ensuring that the composition of the Board and its committees meets the requirements of the Corporation.
-The Governance and Nominating Committee annually reviews the skills and expertise which it determines are required in order for the Board to provide effective governance, and prior to making its recommendations to the Board assesses how those needs are met by the nominees.
-The table below summarizes information from the Governance and Nominating Committee's most recent review which was used to develop the recommendations for 2014:
+The GNC, which is composed entirely of independent directors, is responsible for ensuring that the composition of the Board and its committees meets the requirements of the Corporation.
+The GNC annually reviews the skills and expertise which it determines are required in order for the Board to provide effective governance, and prior to making its recommendations to the Board assesses how those needs are met by the nominees.
+The table below summarizes information from the GNC's most recent review which was used to develop the recommendations for 2015, and also includes the skills and expertise of the proposed nominees for election as directors: